Der-Henning/tgtg/README.md

 If you use this tool you do it at your own risk.
 TGTG may stop you from doing so by (temporarily) blocking your access and may even delete your account.

+## Error 403
+If you see the Error 403 in your logs please refere to the [FAQ](https://github.com/Der-Henning/tgtg/wiki/FAQ#1-i-am-getting-error-403-all-the-time).

 ## Installation

 You can install this tool on any computer.
 For 24/7 notifications I recommended to install the tool on a NAS like Synology or a Raspberry Pi.
 You can also use a virtual cloud server.
 Starting at 1,00 €/Month at Strato.de or try AWS free tier.